-Proverbs 6:16–19 describes these seven things as abominations, and God hates them.
-“The Lord despises six things in particular.
-He detests seven things: arrogant eyes, a lying mouth, hands that kill innocent people, a heart that plots wicked schemes, feet that move quickly toward evil, a false witness who tells lies, and someone who sows discord among brothers.”
+So, what are these seven abominations?
+Proverbs 6:16–19 lists them as arrogant eyes, a lying mouth, hands that kill innocent people, a heart that plots wicked schemes, feet that rush to do evil, a false witness who lies, and someone who sows discord among brothers.
+These are the things God detests.

 7 Abominations To God